TritonDataCenter/manta/docs/user-guide/mantanfs.md

 `manta-nfs` implements a [NFS vers.
 3](http://tools.ietf.org/html/rfc1813) server that uses
-[Joyent Manta](http://www.joyent.com/products/manta) as the backing store.
+[Triton Manta](http://www.tritondatacenter.com/products/manta) as the backing store.
 The server implements all NFS functionality, although some OS-level commands, such as `chmod`, will have no effect since Manta does not support that concept.
 The server is implemented in [node.js](http://nodejs.org/) and **requires**